azagniotov/stubby4j/README.md

       url: ^/path/to/bearer$
       method: GET
       headers:
-         # no "Bearer" prefix is required when stubbing, only the value string.
+         # no "Bearer" prefix is required when stubbing, only the auth value.
-         # Stubby internally does not modify (encodes) the value string
+         # Stubby internally does not modify (encodes) the auth value
          authorization-bearer: "YNZmIzI2Ts0Q=="
    response:
       headers: